583 Sensory Words to Make Your Writing Come Alive

 Brian Dean loves to include words like “boom” in his subjects:

-Sensory Words in Email Subjects
+Example of Sensory Words in Email Subjects by Brian Dean

 Here’s one example:

-Sensory Words in Email Subjects
+Example of Sensory Words in Email Subjects by SumoMe

 And descriptive language appears in most everything Henneke writes, including her subject lines.